Skip to product information

 Mini-FAQ

-• Q: Are the terminals insulated from the box?
+• Q: Are the terminals insulated?

-• Q: Which variant should I choose?
+• Q: Which variant do I need?

-• Q: Can I combine them for all-band use?
+• Q: Can I use both together?

 Interested in more technical content?
-Subscribe to our updates for deep-dive RF articles and lab notes.
+Subscribe to our updates.

 Questions or experiences to share?
 Contact RF.Guru.

-Written by Joeri Van Dooren, ON6URE — RF engineer, antenna designer, and founder of RF.Guru, specializing in high-performance HF/VHF antennas and RF components.
+Written by Joeri Van Dooren, ON6URE — RF engineer, antenna designer, and founder of RF.Guru.

 View full details